1967 UCLA vs. USC football game: What was at stake

 polls were to be published at the end of the regular season two weeks later.
+This was despite that No. 1 UCLA and AP No. 2 Tennessee each played games this week and the following final week of the season.
 Life Magazine declared it "the college football season's most decisive game."
 The next year, the final poll would be published after the bowl games.

 Aside from conference standings, the top Heisman vote getter from the previous season, Beban, would meet Simpson, one of the most explosive running backs of that season.
 And as with all USC-UCLA games, the "championship" of Los Angeles and bragging rights within the city were also at stake.
 USC was the established football power with seven national championships, the most recent in 1962.
 UCLA was regarded as an upstart, but had one national championship in 1954.

 "Home" game

 Both teams played their home games at the Los Angeles Memorial Coliseum until 1982, when UCLA first went outside the city of Los Angeles to play at the Rose Bowl in Pasadena.
 The 1967 game would be a USC "home" game, which meant that USC fans sat on the North side of the Coliseum, while the UCLA fans sat on the South (press box) side of the Coliseum.
 Both teams also wore their home uniforms when meeting at the Coliseum, UCLA in Powderkeg blue and USC in Cardinal.